opendata-swiss/metadata-quality-dashboard/documentation/project-structure.md

 * A versioned `requirements.txt` file
 * One or more `Dockerfiles` for building and running the project

-Additionally, the data-updater sub-project includes a `crontab.txt` file, which defines the execution schedule for automated runs.
+Additionally, the data-loader sub-project includes a `crontab.txt` file, which defines the execution schedule for automated runs.

 ```
 opendata_audit
 │   README.md
 │   LICENSE
 ├───documentation
-├───data-updater
+├───data-loader
 │   │   main.py
 │   │   main_debug.py
 │   │   Dockerfile.debug